Solving Linear Systems on Quantum Hardware with Hybrid HHL++: Hybrid HHL

 As mentioned before, \mbox{Algorithm \ref{alg:time_evolution_optimization}} assumes positive eigenvalues.
-To take into account negative eigenvalues, one can define the maximum eigenvalue using the absolute value, encode negative eigenvalues using two's complement and then replace $2^n$ by $2^{n-1}$ in the update of $\gamma$.
-Similarly, in \mbox{Algorithm \ref{alg:inital_guess_checker}}, replacing $\nicefrac{1}{2^{n+1}}$ by $\nicefrac{1}{2^{n}}$ in the definition of $\Gamma$ suffices to support negative eigenvalues.
-Accounting for negative eigenvalues is crucial, since $A$, in the QLSP represented by \eqref{linear_system}, may be indefinite.
+To take into account negative eigenvalues, one can define the maximum eigenvalue using the absolute value, encode negative eigenvalues using two's complement and then replace $2^m$ by $2^{m-1}$ in the update of $\gamma$.
+Similarly, in \mbox{Algorithm \ref{alg:inital_guess_checker}}, replacing $\nicefrac{1}{2^{m+1}}$ by $\nicefrac{1}{2^{m}}$ in the definition of $\Gamma$ suffices to support negative eigenvalues.
+Accounting for negative eigenvalues is crucial, since $\mathbf{A}$, in Equation \eqref{linear_system}, may be indefinite.